-Understanding and Managing Prolapse After Birth: A Comprehensive Guide
+Understanding and Managing Prolapse After Birth

 So at this point you may be wondering, what is pelvic organ prolapse, what causes it, and how can I tell if I have prolapse after giving birth?

 Simply put, prolapse is when one or more of your pelvic organs slip out of place.
 Generally, either the anterior or posterior wall of the vagina starts to descend down and out of the vaginal canal.
 It only takes a small amount of movement inside your body to cause symptoms.
 Symptoms range, but most often present with a large bulge or protrusion coming from the vaginal opening.
-Some postpartum Mothers report a feeling of slight pressure or heaviness; often described as feeling like a tampon is falling out, sitting on a golf ball, and/or the inability to completely evacuate your bowels.
+Some postpartum mothers report a feeling of slight pressure or heaviness; often described as feeling like a tampon is falling out, sitting on a golf ball, and/or the inability to completely evacuate your bowels.
 However, some women who can see a bulge or protrusion also report not feeling bothered by it.

 A few of the most common causes and risk factors specific to postpartum prolapse include: